Tender Is the Night: Legacy and influence

 In 1998, the Modern Library included the novel at #28 on its list of the 100 best English-language novels of the 20th century.
 Radcliffe later included it at #62 in its rival list.
 NPR included it at #69 on its 2009 list titled 100 Years, 100 Novels.
 In 2012 it was listed as one of the 1001 Books You Must Read Before You Die.

-The game writer Dan Houser, creator of Grand Theft Auto and Red Dead Redemption, has praised the novel, saying, "I prefer [Tender is the Night] to Gatsby.
+Writer Dan Houser, creator of Grand Theft Auto and Red Dead Redemption, has praised the novel, saying, "I prefer [Tender is the Night] to Gatsby.
 They're both amazing, but this, it's broader."

 Adaptations

-In 1955, an hour long adaptation was broadcast live by CBS on the General Electric sponsored show "Front Row Center", with Mercedes McCambridge as Nicole Diver.
+In 1955, an hour-long adaptation was broadcast live by CBS on the General Electric sponsored show "Front Row Center", with Mercedes McCambridge as Nicole Diver.
 Dick Diver was played by James Daly.
 The telefilm was written by Whitfield Cook and directed and produced by McCambridge’s then-husband, Fletcher Markle.
 It featured original music by eminent composer David Raksin.
 New York Times reviewer John P. Shanley panned it as "an inept conception" and "an unforgivable treatment of a gifted author's work."

 In 1962, a film adaptation was released with Jason Robards as Dick Diver and Jennifer Jones as Nicole Diver.
 The song "Tender Is the Night" from the movie soundtrack was nominated for the 1962 Academy Awards for Best Song.

 Two decades later, in 1985, a television mini-series of the book was co-produced by the BBC, 20th Century Fox Television, and Showtime Entertainment.
 The mini-series featured Peter Strauss as Dick Diver, Mary Steenburgen as Nicole Diver, and Sean Young as Rosemary Hoyt.

 In 1995, a stage adaptation by Simon Levy, with permission of the Fitzgerald Estate, was produced at The Fountain Theatre, Los Angeles.
 It won the PEN Literary Award in Drama and several other awards.

 Boris Eifman's 2015 ballet Up and Down is based loosely on the novel.